Skip to content

 • [ ] Every readiness state has a unit test

-• [ ] Helm unit tests verify defaults, custom values, readiness evaluators
+• [ ] Helm unit tests verify defaults, user-provided values, readiness evaluators

 • [ ] Values mapper test verifies bootstrap-only fields (name, namespace, version) are NOT in output